Tramadol Not Working? CYP2D6 Genetics May Be Why

 CYP2D6 Ultrarapid Metabolizers: The Opposite Problem

-On the other end of the spectrum, about 1 to 2% of Caucasians (and up to 10 to 29% of some North African and Middle Eastern populations) are CYP2D6 ultrarapid metabolizers.
+On the other end of the spectrum, about 1 to 2% of Caucasians (and up to 21% in some North African and Middle Eastern populations) are CYP2D6 ultrarapid metabolizers.
 They carry extra copies of functional CYP2D6 genes and produce M1 at an accelerated rate.

 For tramadol, this means too much active metabolite is produced too quickly.
 The result can be excessive sedation, respiratory depression, nausea, and in rare cases, life-threatening toxicity — even at standard doses.
 CPIC clinical guidelines recommend avoiding tramadol in ultrarapid metabolizers for this reason.